By Cradle & Tonic

 11. Wash your hands and that of your baby

-All about bathing a newborn
+Bathing a newborn

 If your baby has soiled themselves too much, it might be better to run then a newborn baby bath to clean up.
-The World Health Organization recommends delaying your baby's first bath 24 hours if possible, or at the very least 6 hours.
+The World Health Organisation recommends delaying your baby's first bath 24 hours if possible, or at the very least 6 hours.
 Newborns can then take baths about 3 times per week afterward since they won't get dirty or need them much more than this.

 To bathe your newborn: